eaglesTear/eaglesTear/README.md

 - 👀 I’m ready to begin a career in web development and web application development, or HTML5 game dev.
 I'm working tirelessly to build every day in order to learn.
 I've even included a few projects from the earliest days of teaching myself web design and programming.
 It all shows a journey of making mistakes and experimenting, right up to tackling more conventional web projects.

-- 📫 I'm available for work as a junior developer, and I'm a fast learner.
+- 📫 I'm available for work as a full-stack junior web application developer.
+I built all the stuff you see here in my free time and I learn my craft properly.

 - 🌱 I’m currently building a full-stack Node JS website for a counselling charity, whilst learning Phaser.js & React.js.